 May 10, 2013

 Pale starry anemones were busy cheering up the roadsides in East Sussex the other day, along with cowslips and bluebells.
 Pale lilac cuckooflower colonized banks and ditches.
-These volunteers are all garden-worthy plants in themselves, and all also spotted in the highly cultivated gardens of the Kent and Sussex Weald.
+These volunteers are all garden-worthy plants in themselves, and all were also spotted in the highly cultivated gardens of the Kent and Sussex Weald.

 This area of England is generously wooded and the old tradition of coppicing continues.
 Native woodland plants thrive from the periodic thinning out of the canopy, and they are equally happy sheltering under hedgerows.
 No heavy shade here but dappled sunlight: a dream to plant under.
 Take your cue from nature and turn your shady areas into a wild garden: in other words, an edited version of what is going on in the shady lanes and byways.